-These condensed interim consolidated financial statements include the accounts of Colibri Resources Corporation and its wholly owned subsidiaries Minera Halcones S.A. de C.V., Canadian Gold Resources Ltd., and Minera Bestep S.A. de C.V.
-Minera Halcones S.A. de C.V. and Minera Bestep S.A. de C.V. were incorporated in Mexico for the purposes of developing mineral properties.
+These condensed interim consolidated financial statements include the accounts of Colibri Resources Corporation and its wholly owned subsidiaries Canadian Gold Resources Ltd., and Minera Bestep S.A. de C.V.
+Minera Bestep S.A. de C.V. was incorporated in Mexico for the purposes of developing mineral properties.
 All intercompany transactions and balances have been eliminated upon consolidation.
 All amounts are reported and measured in Canadian dollars.